santosh-gh/online-store/README.md

       5. Docker Hub (Registry): A repository where Docker images are stored.

       6. Docker Compose: A tool to define and run multi-container applications.
          - Uses a docker-compose.yml file.
+         - Define app services in one file (docker-compose.yml).
+         - Reproducible environments → same setup runs on any machine.
+         - Simplifies orchestration (without Kubernetes).

+      7. Docker Networks: Helps Docker containers to communicate with each other, the host machine, and external systems.
+         - Like a Local Area Network inside Docker.
+         - Types: bridge (default), host, none, overlay, macvlan.

+      8. Docker Volume: A mechanism to persist data generated and used by Docker containers.
+         - Store data outside the container, making it persistent and shareable across containers
+         - Data persistence (data survives container restarts/deletion).
+         - Sharing data between multiple containers.
+         - Better performance than storing data inside the container filesystem.
+         - Backup & restore support.

   ## 3  Create Docker files

-        A Dockerfile is a text file that contains a set of instructions for building a Docker image.
+        Dockerfile: A text file that contains a set of instructions for building a Docker image.

-        Essential Instructions
+        - Essential Instructions

           FROM → defines the base image.